openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     &nonce=n-0S6_WzA2Mj
 ```

-#### Decentralized Identifiers
+### Decentralized Identifiers

-`client_id` MAY be expressed as a Decentralized Identifier as defined in [@!DID-Core].
+The `client_id` MAY be expressed as a Decentralized Identifier as defined in [@!DID-Core].

-Self-Issued OpenID Request MUST be signed.
+The Self-Issued Request MUST be signed.
 A public key to verify the signature MUST be obtained from the `verificationMethod` property of a DID Document.
 Since DID Document may include multiple public keys, a particular public key used to sign the request in question MUST be identified by the `kid` in the header.
 To obtain the DID Document, Self-Issued OP MUST use DID Resolution defined by the DID method must be used by the RP.

 All RP metadata other than the public key MUST be obtained from the `client_metadata` parameter as defined in {#rp-registration-parameter}.